Sebabacou-R-type-2027/R-Type/README.md

 ## Description

-This project is a remake of the R-Type game, a shoot'em up game where the player controls a spaceship and has to destroy enemies and obstacles.
+This project is a remake of the R-Type game, a horizontal scrolling shoot'em up game where the player controls a spaceship and has to destroy enemies and obstacles.

 This implementation includes new features like networking and multipleyr co-op mode.